grecoe/CloudAI/Demos/CognitiveServices/RssGenerator/README.md

 ## Data Formats

 ### Ingestion format
-This format is contains the original content of the article.
-Articles are broken down into article (contains text) and image entries in the Ingest collection in teh Cosmos DB.
+This format contains the original content of the article.
+Articles are broken down into `article` (contains text) and `image` entries in the Ingest collection in the Cosmos DB.

 ```json
 {